camhunt137/cupp-docker/README.md

 # cupp biolib example

+Main workflow:

+- Build docker image
+- Test image with docker/run
+- Tag image then push to dockerhub
+- Then push the biolib config file to biolib

 ## make docker/build

 Build the docker image.
 This build a docker image which contains cupp and the relevant library files.
 The entry point just runs the example protein fasta in the app directory.
 See the Dockerfile for a more complete explanation.

+I have not included the lib files in /app/lib as they are just too big to put on github.
+I can provide a separate link.

 ## make docker/run